 Two options are available: Disabled or Enabled.
 The default setting is Enabled.
-Name the interrupt request (IRQ) line assigned to the USB/VGA/ACPI (if any) on your system.
+Name the interrupt request (IRQ) line assigned to the VGA on your system.
 Activity of the selected IRQ always awakens the system.

 You can assign an IRQ for the either PCI or AGP VGA or Disabled.